Last updated on 17th March 2019. This is a DRAFT, and is subject to change.

 - Broughton Road between the Black Dog Inn and the northern outskirts of Dalton

 The walk has a low accident record, and with your support, we aim to keep it that way.
 The support vehicle routes are aimed at minimising congestion on the walk route, some parts of which are very narrow and potentially hazardous.
 Please follow instructions from the walk marshals, who will be in attendance on motorbikes and on foot.
 Marshals are instructed to note the registration numbers of any vehicles that cause a nuisance, to be dealt with appropriately by the authorities.

 The aerial views and maps are courtesy of Google Earth and Google Maps.
-You can view the whole route on the Ordnance Survey website: https://osmaps.ordnancesurvey.co.uk/route/1935931/K2B-2018-Official-Route.
+You can view the whole route, starting at Swirls on the east of Thirlmere, on the Ordnance Survey website: https://osmaps.ordnancesurvey.co.uk/route/1935931/K2B-2018-Official-Route.